Indian Polity / Indian Union and States

 popularly known as JVP Committee.

-In 1953, the Central Government appointed a State Reorganization Commission under the chairmanship of Fazal Ali with two other members
+In 1953, the Central Government appointed a States Reorganisation Commission under the chairmanship of Fazal Ali with two other members

 K.M.
 Panikkar and H.N.
 Kunzru.

-It submitted its report in the year 1955 and recommended for reorganization of states.
-Accordingly, Parliament enacted
+Fazal Ali Commission submitted its report in the year 1955 and recommended for reorganisation of

 The states that were there before 1956 were Assam, Bihar, Jammu and Kashmir, Odisha, Punjab, Rajasthan, Tamil Nadu, Uttar Pradesh and West Bengal.